final-form/final-form/docs/types/FieldState.md

 `true` if this field's value has ever been changed. `false` otherwise.

-Once `true`, it will remain `true` for the lifetime of the field, or until the form is reset.
+Once `true`, it will remain `true` for the lifetime of the field, or until the form or field state is reset.

 ## `name`